 At the corporate level, we have established a dedicated operations department to supervise and provide support to ensure the effective operation of each center.
 We actively monitor the activities of each center and conduct scheduled annual evaluations for all centers.
 These evaluations focus on whether the applicable procedures are followed and whether our operating personnel are performing at the expected level.
 In addition to the scheduled annual review, we also conduct unscheduled evaluations for certain randomly selected centers.
 The results of these evaluations are used to help determine the compensation received by our operations directors or project managers and our other employees at the centers.
 We receive weekly reports on the operating activities for each center, which help us identify opportunities for continued improvement with regards to various aspects of each center's operations.
 We also have a risk management department that helps to ensure that we meet applicable PRC laws and regulations and compliance standards for the operation of our business.
 We have also adopted a code of ethics.

-For our specialty cancer hospitals, we have full operating control over all clinical and non-clinical aspects of its operation, including direct supervision over medical decisions made by doctors at CCICC, and we intend to establish the same level of full operating control for Beijing Proton Medical Center.
+For our specialty cancer hospitals, we intend to maintain full operating control over all clinical and non-clinical aspects of its operation, including direct supervision over medical decisions made by doctors.

 Staffing